 The construction of the house progressed rapidly under the direction of contractor Burt Smith, an extremely skillful builder, and by the end of 1937, the house was occupied.
 The house is U-shaped, centered around a formal courtyard, with two major axes; the west-east axis, which runs from the courtyard through the living room and culminates with a spectacular view of Mt.
 Hood through the living room windows, and a north-south axis that runs from the dining room, through the entrance hall, and culminates in the living room.
 The service wing flanks the courtyard on the north side, and the bedroom wing flanks the south side.
 A garden wall and covered porch flank the courtyard on the west side, and connect the garage to the rest of the house.
 The interior spaces include the large living room, library, guest room, dining room, two formal bedrooms, two servants’ bedrooms, kitchen, pantry, five bathrooms, and a large basement.

-The Yeon Center offers group tours of the Watzek House and curates regular dinners and larger group conversations with visiting and local leaders in design and conservation.
-The house is available on a limited basis for day retreats for non-profits, foundations, and mission-related businesses.
-Catering at the Watzek House is provided by the celebrated restaurant Luce.
+The Yeon Center offers group tours of the Watzek House.
+The house is also available on a limited basis for day retreats for non-profits, foundations, and mission-related businesses.
+NOTE: WATZEK HOUSE TOURS ARE TEMPORARILY SUSPENDED WHILE WE COMPLETE ROOF MAINTENANCE DURING THE SUMMER.